 One way of providing regular unique content is by using a blog.
 Focus on creating posts around a keyword topic that is relevant to your industry.
 These posts can help you increase your organic traffic (blog posts can rank really well) as well as provide Google with high-quality content to offer to searchers.

 DO: Have A Great User Experience

-By definition, User Experience (UX) is all about providing the best possible experience to the consumer.
+By definition, User Experience (UX) is all about providing the best possible experience for the consumer.
 As the use of machine learning increases, user signals will factor more prominently into search engine rankings.